 The AU is the average distance from the Earth to the sun.
 Earth makes a complete revolution around the sun every 365.25 days — one year.
 However, Earth's orbit is not a perfect circle; it is shaped more like an oval, or an ellipse.
 Over the course of a year, Earth moves sometimes closer to the sun and sometimes farther away from the sun.
-Earth's closest approach to the sun, called perihelion, comes in early January and is about 91 million miles (146 million km).
+Earth's closest approach to the sun, called perihelion, comes in early January and is about 91 million miles (146 million km), just shy of 1 AU.
 The farthest from the sun Earth gets is called aphelion.
-It comes in early July and is about 94.5 million miles (152 million km).
+It comes in early July and is about 94.5 million miles (152 million km), just over 1 AU.

 Finding the distance